-- The right to vote and be voted for; - ii.
-The right to receive, out of unrestricted retained earnings of the Corporation, participating dividends at the rate as may be deemed proper by the Board of Directors under the prevailing market conditions or such other relevant factors as the Board of Directors may consider.
-Said dividend maybe declared and payable at the discretions of the Board of Directors after taking into account the Corporation's earning, cash flows, financial conditions and other factors as the Board of Directors may consider relevant; and - iii.
+- i.
+The right to vote and be voted for; - ii.
+The right to receive, out of unrestricted retained earnings of the Corporation, participating dividends at the rate as may be deemed proper by the Board of iii.
 In the liquidation, dissolution and winding up the Corporation, whether voluntary or otherwise, the right to be paid in full or ratably, insofar as the assets of the Corporation will permit, the par value or face value of each preferred share as the Board of Directors may determine upon their issuance, plus unpaid and accrued dividends up to the current dividend period, before any assets of the Corporation shall be paid or distributed to the holders of the common shares.